TurboVNC/buildscripts/README.txt

 /Applications/CMake\ {version}.app/Contents/bin/cmake to a directory in your PATH.

-libjpeg-turbo SDK installed in its default location.
+The libjpeg-turbo SDK should be installed in its default location.

 Build Environment: Windows